hardworking-toptal-dev/Voting-DAO/nouns-contracts-poh/README.md

 Nouns are an experimental attempt to improve the formation of on-chain avatar communities.
 While projects such as CryptoPunks have attempted to bootstrap digital community and identity,  Nouns attempt to bootstrap identity, community, governance and a treasury that can be used by the community for the creation of long-term value.

-One Social Noun is generated and auctioned every day, forever.
-All Social Noun artwork is stored and rendered on-chain.
-See more information at [socialnouns.wtf](https://socialnouns.wtf/).

 ## Changes to Nouns

 The changes to the contracts include adding ProofOfHumanityProxy contract.
-The interface should be enought, or it can also be moved from the ProofOfHumanityProxy.sol to the NounsDAOInterfaces.sol file.
-Feel free to recomend some changes.
+The interface should be enough, or it can also be moved from the ProofOfHumanityProxy.sol to the NounsDAOInterfaces.sol file.
+Feel free to recommend some changes.
 Also the NounsDAOLogic contract call the .isregistered function, if the proposal creator selected to use proof of humanity.

 ## Development